-- 1.1 Under the requirements for local government outlined in the Gambling Regulation Act 2003, undertake a social impact assessment of applications to the Victorian Commission for Gambling and Liquor Regulation (VCGLR) for an increase in electronic gaming machines at new and existing venues in the City of Maribyrnong. - 1.2 Assess planning applications for gaming venues under the Gaming Policy outlined in the Maribyrnong Planning Scheme. - 1.3 Support enforcement of gaming venue conditions that reduce gambling harm by referring any breaches to relevant regulators, including signage, accessibility, opening hours or community benefit conditions.
+- 1.1 Under the requirements for local government outlined in the Gambling Regulation Act 2003, undertake a social impact assessment of applications to the Victorian Gambling and Casino Control Commission (VGCCC) for an increase in electronic gaming machines at new and existing venues in the City of Maribyrnong. - 1.2 Assess planning applications for gaming venues under the Gaming Policy outlined in the Maribyrnong Planning Scheme. - 1.3 Support enforcement of gaming venue conditions that reduce gambling harm by referring any breaches to relevant regulators, including signage, accessibility, opening hours or community benefit conditions. - 1.4 Oppose gaming license applications in neighbouring municipalities if they have a negative impact on City of Maribyrnong residents.

-1.4 Oppose gaming license applications in neighbouring municipalities if they have a negative impact on City of Maribyrnong residents.
+Principle 2:

-Principle 2: Partner and Advocate
+Partner and advocate